-To successfully convict someone of shoplifting, the state must prove beyond a reasonable doubt that these elements are satisfied:
+To successfully convict someone of shoplifting in Denver, the state must prove beyond a reasonable doubt that these elements are satisfied:

 - The defendant,